 ·

-Overcoming Perfectionism: Managing Expectations and Embracing Uncertainty as a Coach, Therapist or Entrepreneur
+Overcoming Perfectionism: Managing Expectations as a Coach, Therapist or Entrepreneur

 Woman in Pink Dress Using Laptop Computer

-This post will explore some simple ideas around how you can finally say goodbye to perfectionism, increase your confidence and become more comfortable with uncertainty.
+In this post we explore how you can finally say goodbye to perfectionism, increase your confidence, and become more comfortable with uncertainty.

-Social media has always been a place that can kick off those insecurities and doubts.
-It’s human nature to compare yourself to others, and for many, the comparisons are rarely positive in your favour.
+Social media has always been a place that can kick off insecurities and self-doubt.
+It’s human nature to compare yourself to others, and for many, the comparisons are rarely in your favour.

-This constant comparison can kick off a strong desire to create the perfect posts and the perfect programmes, and to show up looking perfect and full of confidence and authority.
+This constant comparison can create a strong desire to create the perfect post, the perfect programme or product, and to show up looking perfect and full of confidence and authority.

-If perfectionism is something you’ve experienced before, it’s likely that in this scenario, your confidence and self belief will have been impacted along the way.
+If perfectionism is something you’ve experienced before, it’s likely that in this scenario, your confidence and self belief will be impacted along the way.

 *Affiliate Disclosure: Some links in this post may contain affiliate links.
 If you purchase something via the link, I may receive a small commission.
 This doesn't affect the price you pay.